The Science of Consciousness:

 What this chapter is about: Are we really free to make any choice we wish?

 We think we are free to choose our actions at any time.
+We think that when we choose to do something, we could have chosen to otherwise.
 But the laws of physics determine processes in the brain.
 Thre is no obvious escape route provided by quantum mechanics.
 "Compatabilists" argue that free will and determinism can be reconciled.

 A lack of free will is one of the most dazzloing (and controversial) conclusions in consciousness research.
 Even whether you believe in it or not is predetermined.